 Set your preferences for how the date and time is displayed.
+On the Settings screen, tap the General tab > Date & time.

-Storage
+Storage & USB

 You can monitor the used and available internal memory in the device.
+On the Settings screen, tap the General tab > Storage & USB.